mabel-dev/opteryx/docs/SQL Reference/06 Functions.md

 `UPPER` (**str**: _varchar_) → _varchar_
 &emsp;Converts **str** to uppercase.

-## Date Functions
+## Date and Time Functions

-Functions for examining and manipulating date values.
+For more details, see [Working with Timestamps](https://mabel-dev.github.io/opteryx/SQL%20Reference/Working%20with%20SQL/10%20Working%20with%20Timestamps/).

 `current_date` → _timestamp_
 &emsp;Return the current date, in UTC.
 Note `current_date` does not require parenthesis.